PoromKamal/pantry/README.md

 # Pantry 🍞
-Household stock management is challenging.
-Keeping track of expenses, perishable item expiration, and meal planning requires a lot of manual work, and physical labor.
+Managing household stock can be a daunting task, with the constant juggle of expenses, tracking perishable items, and meal planning demanding both time and effort.

-This is where Pantry comes in with an all-in-one solution.
+Enter Pantry - your ultimate all-in-one solution to streamline and simplify these tasks.
+Say goodbye to manual labor and hello to effortless stock management with Pantry by your side.

 # Core Features
 ### Stock Management with Receipt Scanning 📷